c8241998/c8241998.github.io/_pages/about.md

 ## News

 * [Apr.
 2025] One paper is accepted for highlight presentation by **CVPR 2025**.
 * [Mar.
-2025] I start working as an algorithm expert at Alibaba.
+2025] Promoted to become an algorithm expert at Alibaba.
 * [Mar.
-2024] I start working as an senior algorithm engineer at Alibaba.
+2024] Promoted to become a senior algorithm engineer at Alibaba.
 * [May.
 2022] I start working as an algorithm engineer at Alibaba.
 * [Apr.
 2022] One paper is accepted for publication by **IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING (TGRS)**.
 * [Mar.
 2022] One paper is accepted for publication by **Energy Reports**.
 * [Dec.
 2021] I receive Msc degree from University College London.
 * [Sep.
-2021] One paper is accepted for oral presentation and publication by **ICPE 2021**-The 2nd International Conference on Power Engineering.
+2021] One paper is accepted for oral presentation and publication by **ICPE 2021**
 * [Mar.
 2021] I receive several job offers from Alibaba, Baidu, Bytedance, Huawei, Momenta, etc.
 * [Feb.
 2021] I start working as a Research Assistant in the Department of Informatics, King's College London.
 * [Dec.
 2020] My graduation thesis of bachelor degree is awarded as **'Excellent Graduation Thesis in Beijing'**.